Ask your questions about the common currency between Brazil and Argentina

 1. How would the common currency work?

 The two presidents signed an article published last Sunday (22) in the Argentine newspaper Profile, declaring that they will advance in the studies for the creation of a South American currency that is common for commercial and financial transactions.
-One of the ideas is thinking about reducing “operating costs and our external vulnerability”, they wrote.
+One of the ideas is thinking regarding reducing “operating costs and our external vulnerability”, they wrote.

 The formalized document brings the creation of a working group with this great challenge in the coming years.
 The same project will include studies for launching credit lines from private and public banks so that Argentine importers can buy Brazilian products.